-- A TOEFL iBT (Test of English as a Foreign Language internet-Based Test), with an overall band score of at least 70 and a minimum score of 21 for each section, or - an IELTS (Academic version) with an overall band score of at least 5.5, or - a proof of completion of the Cambridge Certificate of Proficiency in English (CPE) or Certificate in Advanced English (CAE), both of the University of Cambridge.
+- A TOEFL iBT (Test of English as a Foreign Language internet-Based Test), with an overall band score of at least 90, or

+- an IELTS (Academic version) with an overall band score of at least 6.5, or - Cambridge Assessment English: - C1 Advanced (Certificate of Advanced English) with an overall score of at least 176. - C2 Proficiency (Certificate of Proficiency in English) with an overall score of at least 180.